DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/get-stoken-cookie-from-the-third-party.md

 - Perform packet capture analysis on the domain `api-takumi.mihoyo.com`.
 - Locate and copy the data containing `Stoken`.
   - It will be in the form of `stuid=****;stoken=v2****;mid=****;`.
-- Send the copied Stoken to the computer where the Hutao Toolbox is installed.
+- Send the copied Stoken to the computer where the Snap Hutao is installed.
-- In the Hutao Toolbox's account login section, click `Manual Input`.
+- In the Snap Hutao's account login section, click `Manual Input`.
-- Enter the previously obtained cookie.
+- Enter the obtained cookie.
 You should now complete the login process.